Skip to Content

 • Evidence of original scientific research;

-• Authorship or articles or books in the field.
+• Authorship of articles or books in the field.

 Under 8 CFR §204.5(i)(2), a full course of study is defined as a body of specialized knowledge offered for study at United States Universities.
 USCIS would employ the same process mentioned above to determine eligibility.
 The employer must have the ability to pay the employee.

-The immigrant must have been employed abroad for one year (in the last 3 years) by the firm or corporation or other legal entity or an affiliate or subsidiary.
+The immigrant must have been employed abroad for one year (in the last three years) by a firm, corporation, or other legal entity or an affiliate or subsidiary.
 Affiliates include entities owned and controlled by the same group of individuals in approximately the same percentages.
 8 CFR §204.5(j)(2).
 Subsidiaries can be joint ventures if they have equal control and veto power.
-The Petitioner must show the corporate relationship and that the company will continue to exist after the Beneficiary immigrates.
-The Beneficiary must com in to the United States to continue working for the same employer.
-The company must be doing business in the United States for one year.
+The petitioner must show the corporate relationship and that the company will continue to exist after the beneficiary immigrates.
+The beneficiary must come into the United States to continue working for the same employer.
+The company must have been doing business in the United States for one year.

 • Manages the organization, department, subdivision, function, or components;

-• Has authority to hire and fire employees and other subordinates; and
+• Has the authority to hire and fire employees and other subordinates; and

-• Exercises discretion over day-to-day operations of the activity or function.
+• Exercises discretion over the day-to-day operations of the activity or function.

 • Directs the management of the organization;